-Pager's research focuses on institutions affecting racial stratification, including education, labor markets, and the criminal justice system.
-Her work has involved a series of field experiments studying discrimination against minorities and ex-offenders in the low-wage labor market.
+Pager's research focused on institutions affecting racial stratification, including education, labor markets, and the criminal justice system.
+Her work involved a series of field experiments studying discrimination against minorities and ex-offenders in the low-wage labor market.
 Her book, Marked: Race, Crime, and Finding Work in an Era of Mass Incarceration (University of Chicago, 2007), investigates the racial and economic consequences of large scale imprisonment for contemporary U.S. labor markets.
-Other projects examine the longer-term consequences of labor market discrimination for job seekers and employers, self-selection in job search, the organizational bases of discrimination, and the long-term consequences of legal debt.
+Other projects examined the longer-term consequences of labor market discrimination for job seekers and employers, self-selection in job search, the organizational bases of discrimination, and the long-term consequences of legal debt.

-Pager holds Masters Degrees from Stanford University and the University of Cape Town, and a Ph.D. from the University of Wisconsin-Madison.
+Pager held a Masters Degrees from Stanford University and the University of Cape Town, and a Ph.D. from the University of Wisconsin-Madison.
 She spent the 2002-03 academic year as a Fulbright fellow in Paris studying changes in crime policy and its relationship to patterns of immigration and ethnic tension in contemporary France.

 Unfortunately, Pager died on Friday, November 2, 2018.